I See You (2019 film): Plot

 Through flashbacks it is revealed that the mysterious happenings in the house were caused by two homeless people, Mindy and Alec, who have been hiding in the Harper home.
+Mindy had done this before in order to have a place to sleep, while this is Alec's first time and suggested this home to stay in for a few nights.
+Mindy stays hidden while the family is present but Alec decides to make them think they are going insane despite her warnings.
+Alec is revealed to be the one to take items, mess with the TV remote, locked Greg in a closet, and made Greg believe he peed himself in his sleep by peeing on him.

-Mindy stays hidden while the family is present, but Alec decides to make them think they are going insane.
-Mindy witnesses Todd get murdered, where the assailant is revealed to be Greg, and goes to alert Alec, only to see Alec tying up Connor.
+Mindy witnesses Todd get murdered, where the assailant is revealed to be Greg.
+When Greg and Jackie go to bury Todd, she goes to tell Alec they need to leave only to see Alec tying up Connor.
 She threatens to call the police, but he accidentally pushes her down the stairs before hiding her unconscious body in Greg's car.
+He plans to drive Greg's car but the couple returns home before he can.
 After Jackie leaves to take Connor to the hospital, Greg also drives away, unknowingly taking Mindy with him.

 When Mindy awakens, she discovers multiple green pocket knives and Justin's shirt while searching Greg's bag and realizes he is the kidnapper.
 When he parks in the forest, she sneaks out and calls 911, but the broken conversation is cut off from the unstable connection.
-She comes across an old trailer where Justin and another missing boy are trapped.
-As she tries to free them, Greg ambushes her, takes her home, and fatally shoots her.
-Greg is attacked by Alec but knocks Alec out, then stabs himself to make it seem like he was attacked by the two.
+She comes across an old trailer where Justin and another missing boy are trapped and begging for help.
+As she tries to free them, Greg knocks her out, takes her home, and fatally shoots her.
+He makes it look like she was trying to attack him and he was defending himself.
+Greg is attacked by Alec but believes he knocked Alec out, then stabs himself to make it seem like he was attacked by both.
 Alec regains consciousness and confronts Greg with his own gun.
 Greg attempts to justify his actions revealing that he was also a victim as a child, but Alec immediately rebukes him and fatally shoots Greg.

-Spitzky arrives and shoots Alec in the shoulder, but the two realize that they recognize each other.
+Greg's Lieutenant gets news of the 911 call and can't get ahold of Greg, so Spitzky does to find out why.
+Spitzky arrives, sees a dead Greg, and shoots Alec in the shoulder.
+But the two realize that they recognize each other as Spitzky investigates the scene.
 Jackie and Connor arrive to find their home swarming with police.
-Spitzky discovers the bag of evidence in Greg's car and the two boys are rescued.
-As Alec is carried to an ambulance, flashbacks show a younger Alec Travers and Tommy Braun encountering Greg, revealing that Alec was Greg's other kidnapped survivor.
+Spitzky discovers the bag of evidence in Greg's car and the two boys are rescued by the 911 call following the GPS signal where Mindy had called.
+As Alec is carried to an ambulance, flashbacks show a younger Alec Travers and Tommy Braun encountering Greg, revealing that Alec was Greg's other kidnapped survivor, and he targeted Greg's home to get revenge and stop him.